ABTSoftware/SciChart.Android.Documentation/articles/chart2d/chartModifierAPIs/zoomAndPan/ZoomPanModifier.md

 - INTERACTED means surface has been interacted with touch, swipe or zoom events.
 - NOT_INTERACTED means surface does not have any interactions or has been reset.

+When using SciChartSurface with ChartModifiers inside a ScrollView, you can manage zoom and pan gestures by utilizing the isDisallowInterceptTouchEvent property.
+This allows you to control whether the ScrollView should intercept touch events or let the SciChartSurface handle them.
+Example can be found on [GitHub](https://github.com/ABTSoftware/SciChart.Android.Examples/blob/SciChart_v4_Release/app/src/main/java/com/scichart/examples/fragments/examples2d/tooltipsAndHitTest/ChartInsideScrollViewFragment.java)

 ## Adding a ZoomPanModifier to a Chart
 Any [Chart Modifier](xref:chartModifierAPIs.ChartModifierAPIs) can be [added to a <xref:com.scichart.charting.visuals.SciChartSurface>](xref:chartModifierAPIs.ChartModifierAPIs#adding-a-chart-modifier) via the [chartModifiers](xref:com.scichart.charting.visuals.ISciChartSurface.getChartModifiers()) property and <xref:com.scichart.charting.modifiers.ZoomPanModifier> is no difference: